Dental implants are an established but expensive method. But the operation is not always without risk. In some cases bridges are a better alternative.

 Every tooth has its function in the dentition.
 All teeth together enable chewing and speaking.
 If even one tooth is missing, the bite can shift and cause pain in the temporomandibular joint.
 Doctors often recommend dental implants.

-Tooth gap instead of a crown, bridge, or implant?
+Tooth gap instead of crown, bridge or implant?

 First of all, it should be clarified whether a lost tooth needs to be replaced at all.
 A tooth gap can remain if it does not cause any functional problems and does not interfere visually.
 Advantages of the tooth gap: It causes neither pain nor costs, oral care is possible without any problems.